Kingdom of Great Zimbabwe: Apogee

 At its peak Great Zimbabwe covered 7.22 km2 and became a centre for industry and political power.
 At Great Zimbabwe's centre was the Great Enclosure which housed royalty and had demarcated spaces for rituals.
 Commoners surrounded them within the second perimeter wall, and its population was around 10,000.
 Great Zimbabwe dominated trade routes despite not directly controlling village-based mining and smelting, and engaged in the Indian Ocean trade via Swahili city-states such as Sofala.
+Traders travelled the Save and Runde rivers, possibly using locally-produced canoes.
 The state was composed of over 150 smaller zimbabwes, and likely covered 50,000 km2.
 Stone structures were built around the north-eastern plateau, likely provincial outposts controlling areas of gold production.
 The institutionalisation of Great Zimbabwe's politico-religious ideology served to legitimise the position of the king (mambo), with a link between leaders, their ancestors, and God.
-Ken Mufuka writes that the shrine in the Hill Complex was the home of spirit mediums (svikiro) who were tasked with acting as the conscience of the state, and preserving the traditions of the founders, reported to be Chigwagu Rusvingo (the first mambo), Chaminuka, Chimurenga, Tovera, and Soro-rezhou among others.
+According to Ken Mufuka the shrine in the Hill Complex was the home of spirit mediums (svikiro) who were tasked with acting as the conscience of the state, and preserving the traditions of the founders, which he says were Chigwagu Rusvingo (the first mambo), Chaminuka, Chimurenga, Tovera, and Soro-rezhou among others (see mhondoro).
 The community incorporated dhaka pits into a complex water management system.

 It is unclear to what extent coercion and conflict played in Great Zimbabwe's growth and dominance due to this being challenging to recognise archaeologically.
 While the Great Enclosure served to display prestige and status, and to reinforce inequalities between elites and commoners, it likely also served to deter contestation for political power amid the close linkage between wealth accumulation and political authority, with rivals for power, such as district chiefs and regional governors, located outside the settlement in prestige enclosures.
 The perimeter walls also likely served a defensive purpose, indicating warfare was conventional.